finbourne/lusid-sdk-csharp-preview/sdk/docs/ConfigurationRecipeApi.md

 ## ListConfigurationRecipes

-> ResourceListOfGetRecipeResponse ListConfigurationRecipes (string scope, DateTimeOffset? asAt = null, string filter = null)
+> ResourceListOfGetRecipeResponse ListConfigurationRecipes (DateTimeOffset? asAt = null)

 [EXPERIMENTAL] List the set of Configuration Recipes

 List the set of configuration recipes at the specified date/time and scope

 ### Example